-Your primary assigned staff will help you identify any health and safety needs for your child/family.
-Easterseals MORC develops a plan to keep you safe during a personal crisis.
-To create an effective plan, your primary assigned staff will need to know whether your child has ever tried to kill themselves, whether they have any suicidal thoughts or plans, any substance abuse use or dependence, any medical problems, and any other risks that may be of concern to you.
-Together, you will develop a plan for reducing the likelihood that any of the identified risks will become a problem for your child.
+Your primary assigned staff will help you identify any health and safety needs.
+Each person develops a plan to keep you safe during a personal crisis.
+To create an effective plan, your primary assigned staff will need to know whether you have ever tried to kill yourself, whether you have any suicidal thoughts or plans, any substance abuse use or dependence, any medical problems, and any other risks that may be of concern to you.
+Together, you will develop a plan for reducing the likelihood that any of the risks you identified will become a problem for you.

-The plan will include the things your child/family can do to prevent a crisis and things your treatment team or other people can do to help you prevent a crisis.
-As part of this process, you can also tell us how you would like things handled if your child or a family is hospitalized.
-You will be asked to pick people you know who could help your child/family if there is crisis and your child/family needs help.
+The plan will include the things you can do to prevent a crisis and things your treatment team or other people can do to help you prevent a crisis.
+As part of this process, you can also tell us how you would like things handled if you are hospitalized.
+You will be asked to pick people you know who could help you if you ever are in crisis and need help.
 These people will be included in your plan.